daison12006013/slayer-browser-agent/README.md

 # Phalcon Slayer Browser Agent

-Supporting Phalcon Browser Agent
+To install this Phalcon Slayer Package, add this in your ``bootstrap/generate-composer``

+    TODO...

-To enable this package to your Slayer App, include this code in your ``config/app.php services``
+To enable this package in your app, include this code below in your ``config/app.php``, the service provider will be registered

-    Daison\Agent\BrowserAgentServiceProvider::class,``
+    'services' => [
+        // ...
+        Daison\Agent\BrowserAgentServiceProvider::class,
+    ],

 After this, go to your app/modules.php and add this to your modules